What happens if you decline cookies?

 A lot of recent thrillers and mystery stories aim to astound readers with a series of extraordinary revelations.
 You sit up and think, ‘Wow!
 I never saw THAT coming!’
 This technique can be really impressive, but is it in danger of being over-used?
 Continue reading →

 Is a young woman a girl?
 It’s hard to know what is acceptable.
-In 1950s novels it was the norm, but now it can seem awkward.
+In 1950s novels it was the norm, but now it can seem loaded, and very awkward.
 Yet the term is still widely used, even by women, to describe people of all ages.
 Where does political correctness start and end here?
 Continue reading →